Simply Natural Nessa

 The skin is an organ so whatever we spray/rub/apply/use on our skin will ultimately be absorbed into the body and bloodstream.

-Homemade Essential Oil Insect Repellent
+Homemade Insect Repellent with Essential Oils

 Ingredients: